Posted by michelle on 30 Aug 2008 | Tagged as: interviews, wordy

 There’s been some grumbling lately about the “fake fireworks” at the Olympics in Beijing.
 Here’s how the story goes: the people responsible for planning the fireworks developed a display that would outline 29 footprints in fireworks from Tiananmen Square to the Bird’s Nest stadium.
 Due to the grandiose nature of this display, no single person would be able to see it all — not even from a helicopter.
 So the special effects team spent a year developing a CGI version of the footprints, made to look as if a helicopter were flying along the route filming it live (including a shaky camera and digitally generated Beijing smog).
 This video was inserted into the “live” broadcast stream sent to TV networks worldwide, and shown within the stadium itself.
 No disclaimer was ammended to the video, so audiences thought they were watching “actual” fireworks.
 When the truth was revealed, many viewers became upset at the deception.

 There are so many implications to this I don’t think I can really unpack it all here, but I’ll give it a try.
 To begin with, we have the notion of authenticity.
 This July article from the New York Times helps explain the the gap between Chinese and Western relationships with authenticity.
 (Most of the relevant discussion comes on the last page of the article, e.g.: “it is common practice [to] substitute copies of famous works of art in museums when the originals are unavailable.”)
 The fireworks actually happened, but to give an impression of the true scope of the display, some cinematic sleight-of-hand was necessary.
-Here’s a video someone shot of the footprints from the ground — not so impressive.
+Here’s a video someone shot of the — not so impressive.
 The idea here was not to embellish reality, but to give viewers some sense of a reality they couldn’t fully experience.
 A disclaimer would in some sense rob viewers of the experience as well: perhaps ironically, the closest a viewer could get to experiencing the full display was to watch a CGI version of it thinking it was authentic.
 But, for a Westerner, that won’t do.
 If our experience of a thing must be partial in order for it to be real, so be it, even if that “reality” is only through the TV screen.
 We’d rather watch a video of part of the display, and then read about how it stretched across Beijing, than to see a simulation of the whole thing.

 I’m sure it would be possible to go on for a few thousand more words on the ideas of authenticity that this brings to the fore (sprinkling in some appropriate snippets of Baudrillard, of course), but let’s move on.
 What was the point of this display?
 In the West, Tiananmen Square is largely associated with the Tiananmen Square Massacre, but its history is a comprised of a long string of political and military conflicts.
 Symbolically, it can be seen as the seat of political power in China, stretching back to the Ming Dynasty.
 These footprints, walking from the site of battles, protests, massacres, and Mao Zedong’s proclamation of the People’s Republic of China in 1949, to the site of the Olympics, represent China’s lurching entry into the capitalist global economy.